jvitela/recompute/README.md

 # Recompute

-Simple “selector” library (for Redux and others) inspired by Reselect and Computed properties in MobX, Aurelia and Angular.
+Simple “selector” library (for Redux and others) inspired by Reselect and Computed properties from MobX, Aurelia and Angular.
 Recompute Selectors use a more natural syntaxis and can receive N number of arguments.

 * Selectors depend on observed state properties.